 The COVID-19 pandemic has been rapidly spreading throughout the world, including India.
 Governments around the world have been taking significant measures to curb the spread of the virus including imposing mandatory lockdowns and restrictions in activities including travel.
-Consequently, the scale of operations has reduced significantly, inter-state and intra-state movement restrictions have impacted both the patient's footfall and the healthcare workers.
-As a result of the lockdown, the likely revenue from mid-March 2020 and onwards has been impacted.
-Continued lockdowns are likely to impact the Company operationally, considering that the fertility treatment is elective procedure.
+Consequently, the scale of operations has reduced significantly, intra-state movement restrictions have impacted both the patients footfall and the healthcare workers.
+As a result of the lockdown, the likely revenue from mid March 2020 and onwards has been impacted.
+Continued lockdowns are likely to impact the Company operationally including new projects.